Technology improves Reading

 Reading is simply the communication of ideas through alphanumeric symbols.
 I'm not sure why this represents such sacred ground for teachers, but it does.
-Personally, I would be more concerned about reading habits, reasons for reading, quality of reading materials, etc. Symbols change, forms change, media change.
-Watch the gifs, the memes, the language and acronyms that become words, and the words that become metaphors again.
+Personally, I would be more concerned with reading habits, reasons for reading, the quality of reading materials, etc. Symbols change, forms change, media change.
+Consider GIFs, memes, language and acronyms that become words, and words that become metaphors.
 This is your audience, and these are the symbols they are drawn to.

-With more personalization, more access, and more connectivity, we should be creating a generation of avid readers who can't get enough.
-So if that's not happening, the question is, why isn't it happening?
+With more personalization, more access, and more connectivity, we should be creating a generation of avid readers who can’t get enough.
+So, if that isn’t happening, the question is, why isn’t it happening?
 The pieces are there.

 Technology Improves Reading